 Indiana University provides a statewide system of public higher education.
-Created in 1820 by an Act of the General Assembly, Indiana University has grown until it is now ranked the ninth largest university in the nation in terms of full-time enrollment.
-The University is composed of various academic schools and divisions with a faculty exceeding 3,000.
-To meet the needs of approximately 59,000 full- and part-time students, the University offers 5,000 courses of instruction in more than 100 departments.
+Created in 1820 by an Act of the General Assembly, Indiana University has grown until it is now ranked the tenth largest university in the nation in terms of full-time enrollment.
+The University is composed of 14 academic schools and 6 divisions, with a faculty exceeding 3,000.
+To meet the needs of approximately 53,000 full- and part-time students, the University offers 5,000 courses of instruction in more than 100 departments.
 Its graduate divisions offer 36 advanced degrees in 62 areas.

 Students from all 50 states and from many foreign nations are enrolled on its seven campuses.
-Indiana University, Bloomington, is in year-round operation, with two regular semesters and a summer program which is one of the largest in the nation.
+Indiana University, Bloomington, is in year-round operation, with two regular semesters and a three-session summer program which is one of the largest in the nation.